Identification of users in online or web services

 Furthermore, the market emphasizes the need to capture evidence not only of what is happening on the terminal screen but also within the same session.
 Therefore, the MULTIBIO system must be complemented with a screenshot capture system to preserve evidence of the activities during that session.

 The main goal of the project is, therefore, to create the first commercial prototype of MULTIBIO, a completely new product/service, independent of SMOWL and more comprehensive, which can be competitively marketed to position the entity as a leader on the international stage.

-This new MULTIBIO service will be an automatic, passive authentication service (the user does not actively participate, such as posing before the camera) and continuous users of online services that require a greater degree of security in identifying their users.
-Said authentication will be carried out by means of an automatic, mass and efficient facial and voice identification and in uncontrolled environments (pose, lighting, appearance, complements, partial occlusions, gestures/expressions, ambient noise, mix of voices …) on images captured by the Webcam and through the microphone of the device (low resolution images in high occasions and low quality audio), by which the users to verify access the internet.
+This new MULTIBIO service will be an automatic, passive (the user does not actively participate, such as posing in front of a camera), and continuous authentication service for online services that require a higher level of user identification security.
+This authentication will be performed through automatic facial and voice recognition, on a massive scale, effectively, and in uncontrolled environments (varied poses, lighting, appearance, accessories, partial obstructions, gestures/expressions, ambient noise, mixed voices, etc.) using images captured through webcams and audio from terminal microphones (often low-resolution images and low-quality audio) through which the users to be verified access the internet.

-03/15/2016 – 03/31/2019
+Project duration: 03/15/2016 – 03/31/2019

 This project has been co-financed by the European Regional Development Fund (ERDF) for the 2014/2020 period to improve the competitiveness of small and medium-sized enterprises.

 Within the Export Initiation Program framework of ICEX, Smiley Owl Tech SL has been supported by ICEX and the co-financing of the European ERDF fund.
 This support aims to contribute to its international development and its environment.